dominik-pfl/quarterlife-1line-travelblog/README.md

 1. Random Fact: I have read one book in the last 7 years (maybe 2), but I read another book in the last 2 days.
 Ladylike (very funny book) :)
 2. Pumpkin curry cooking class
 3. Cabo with 3 Austrians and 10 extra rules
+4. Buddhas Tooth temple - plot twist, you can't see the tooth - but hey good karma
+5. a lot of school kids and everyone wanted to say hi 🙃🫠
+6. anything you are looking for is at the next junction

 </details>